fieldtrip/website/tutorial/epilepsy.md

     % write to files
     ft_write_data(filename, dat, 'header', hdr, 'dataformat', 'anywave_ades');

-_(Notes: At the time of writing, units for the source timeseries in AnyWave are abitrary.
-Also, it is advisable to write all data to file at the same time rather than attempting to append source timeseries to an existing data file)._
+_(Notes: At the time of writing, units for the source time series in AnyWave are abitrary.
+Also, it is advisable to write all data to file at the same time rather than attempting to append source time series to an existing data file)._

-Finally we can automatically mark potential spikes in the source timeseries data and create labels in AnyWave marker file format.
-We use the convention (from the original CTF SAMg2 software) of placing a marker wherever the source timeseries exceeds 6 standard deviations of its mean.
-In our marker file, there is one label for each source, so events on the marker labelled '1' correspond to spikes on the timeseries from peak number 1 in the image.
+Finally we can automatically mark potential spikes in the source time series data and create labels in AnyWave marker file format.
+We use the convention (from the original CTF SAMg2 software) of placing a marker wherever the source time series exceeds 6 standard deviations of its mean.
+In our marker file, there is one label for each source, so events on the marker labelled '1' correspond to spikes on the time series from peak number 1 in the image.
 Marker 2 indicates events occurring at peak number 2, etc., etc.

     fid = fopen([filename,'.mrk'], 'w+');
     fprintf(fid,'%s\r\n','// AnyWave Marker File ');